jlonsdale/dtu-computer-graphics-final-project/README.md

-task 2 - extend number of spheres to 7 or some shit who knows how many planets there are task 4 - add textures task 5 - add lighting from the sun task 6 - allow user to pitch and move the camera
+task 2 - extend number of spheres to 7 or some shit who knows how many planets there are task 4 - add textures task 5 - add lighting from the sun task 6 - allow user to pitch and move the camera and zoom

 ## here i will just put notes for when writing the report